Beyond Baking Soda: A Diet to Cure Damaged Teeth and Gums

 - White wine: 3.0

-Along with limiting acidic foods, I picked up a few other tricks of the trade to protect my teeth from outside invaders.
-I stopped brushing immediately after meals (apparently, scrubbing enamel before it remineralizes is no bueno).
+Together with limiting acidic foods, I used several other tricks of the trade to protect my teeth from outside invaders.
+I stopped brushing right after meals (turns out, scrubbing enamel before it remineralizes is bad).
 If I did have a moment of weakness and invade the kimchi jar, I would swish afterwards with water and baking soda to raise my mouth’s pH.
 Boom!
 Sensitivity averted.
-And instead of using whitening toothpastes or other commercial whiteners to combat stains from chain-drinking tea, I started brushing with activated charcoal, which is gentle and miraculous.
+And instead of using whitening toothpastes or other commercial whiteners to fight stains from chain-drinking tea, I began brushing with activated charcoal, which is gentle and miraculous.
 Seriously.
-I’m not kidding.
-It’s amazing.
+I’m not joking.
+It’s wonderful.

 But those things were only bandaid fixes — ways to prevent my teeth from getting worse, but not really doing much to help them heal.
 The other leg of my journey was nutritional.

 As a vegan, it is, by several universal laws, a requirement to hate the Weston A. Price Foundation.
 It doesn’t really matter why that hatred is there, so long as it’s strong and vocalized at every relevant opportunity.